YohanaJ/SWAT_YB/README.md

 - **Soil Type Raster (`soil_type.tif`):**
   Offers soil classification data to help parameterize soil-water interactions.

-### Files
+### CSV Files
 - **Climate Files:**
   Daily meteorological data files (e.g., precipitation, temperature, solar radiation) required by SWAT to drive the model.
 - **Land Use Lookup File (`land_use_lookup.csv`):**
   A mapping table that links land use classes from the raster with corresponding SWAT parameters.
+  Parameters: list of parameters modified and values used

 ### Shapefile
 - **Watershed Outlet Shapefile (`watershed_outlet.shp` and associated files):**
   Contains the geographic location of the watershed outlet along with customized parameters for running the model for the Yerba Buena Watershed.

-## Directory Structure
-Rasters: Land use, DEM, soil type
-CSV files: weather, land use lookup table
-shapefile: outlet
-Parameters: list of parameters modified and values used